Skip to Content

 3. Messages can then be retrieved from a message queue using a Jitterbit MQ Get or Get Bulk activity.

-4. Data retrieved from a message can then be used as input to be consumed by a target endpoint, such as by using a Cloud Studio connector.
+4. Data retrieved from a message can then be used as input to be consumed by a target endpoint, such as by using an Integration Studio connector.

 5. Once the data is consumed, the message can be either acknowledged (using the Acknowledge activity) or negatively acknowledged (using the NACK activity).
 If the message is not acknowledged or negatively acknowledged before the timeout of 30 minutes, the message will be available to be retrieved from the queue again by either a Get or Get Bulk activity.